dino2gnt/opennms-shellexecutor-plugin/README.md

 ```
 #### Script Location

-Create a directory `$OPENNMS_HOME/etc/shellExecScripts` for your executable scripts.
+The plugin will create a directory `$OPENNMS_HOME/etc/shellExecScripts` when installed.
 This is the working directory for everything executed by the shellexecutor plugin.
 Commands must exist at this location and be executable by the user as which OpenNMS runs (typically `opennms`).
+There are example scripts included in the `examples/` subdirectory.

 #### Configure global options (affects all services for this instance):
 ```